 • Enlarged tonsils & adenoids.
 Ear, nose and throat problems respond well to natural remedies, specially homeopathy (and I speak from personal experience of a pre-homeopathy lifetime tendency to ENT problems).
 Your tonsils and adenoids are a vital component of your immune system so do what you can to maintain their health and function.
 OSA is a common symptom of these enlarged tonsils and adenoids, increasingly in children.
 We are learning that sleep is a primary immune function so it is important to address the underlying cause of this inflammation

-o Increase your filtered water intake – 1.5l per day is average.
+o Increase your filtered water intake – 1.5 litres per day is average – opt for 2 litres

 o Use natural remedies such as Biochemic Tissue salts – read my short article here, herbal or homeopathic remedies to address the conditions which have created mucus